Special Volunteer

 Biography

-Lauryn Perpall, MPH, is a Cancer Research Training Award (CRTA) fellow in the Epidemiology and Genomics Research Program’s (EGRP) Environmental Epidemiology Branch (EEB).
-In this role, she provides research and administrative support for multiple trans-NCI initiatives and efforts, including the Metabolic Dysregulation and Cancer Risk Program and projects related to environmental exposures and cancer etiology.
+Lauryn Perpall, MPH, is a special volunteer in the Epidemiology and Genomics Research Program’s (EGRP) Environmental Epidemiology Branch (EEB).
+Until September 2024, she was a Cancer Training Award (CRTA) fellow who provided research and administrative support for multiple trans-NCI initiatives and efforts, including the Metabolic Dysregulation and Cancer Risk Program and projects related to environmental exposures and cancer etiology.
+As a special volunteer, she will continue to develop manuscripts and presentations for two projects that she has been working on: 1) a review of the literature on oral hygiene practices and upper aerodigestive tract cancers and 2) an analysis to determine research gaps in environmental justice and cancer.

 Ms. Perpall received her MPH in public health practice and policy and a certificate in principles of public health from the University of Maryland (UMD), College Park.
 During her time at UMD, she worked on a climate and health equity research team in the Center for Community Engagement, Environmental Justice, and Health.